fusioncharts/dev_centre_docs/getting-started/building-your-first-chart.md

 ### Let's Begin

 Let's now get to building the chart.
 There are 5 simple steps to building a chart using FusionCharts Suite XT:

+1. <a href="/getting-started/building-your-first-chart.html#installing-fusioncharts-suite-xt-for-your-application">Installing FusionCharts Suite XT for your application</a>
+2. <a href="/getting-started/building-your-first-chart.html#converting-your-tabular-data-to-fusioncharts-suite-xt-jsonxml-format">Converting your data to a JSON or XML format</a>
+3. <a href="/getting-started/building-your-first-chart.html#including-fusioncharts-suite-xt-library-in-your-page">Including the FusionCharts Suite XT JavaScript library in your HTML page</a>
+4. <a href="/getting-started/building-your-first-chart.html#creating-a-container-for-your-chart-in-the-web-page">Creating a container `<div>` for the chart</a>
+5. <a href="/getting-started/building-your-first-chart.html#creating-an-instance-of-the-chart">Using the new `FusionCharts()` constructor to create the chart instance, and then calling the `render()` method</a>

 ### Installing FusionCharts Suite XT for your application